 - In lieu of rehearsal, the applicant will be asked to prepare a portion of a suggested piece.
 Once again, the applicant may submit a video of them conducting the excerpt or may choose to conduct live during the interview.

 **International applicants must also demonstrate English proficiency when English is not their native language.
-Please have the testing service send your official TOEFL or IELTS score electronically to the UW by December 1 at UW Institution Code 4854.
+Please have the testing service send your official TOEFL or IELTS score electronically to the UW by December 1 at UW Institution Code 4854 (TOEFL) or 365 (IELTS).
 It is our expectation that we will have received your official score from the testing service before the faculty begin reviewing application materials.

 Note that our requirements ARE DIFFERENT THAN THE GRADUATE SCHOOL’S AND OUR REQUIREMENTS TAKE PRECEDENCE:

 - The School of Music’s minimum TOEFL score required for admission is 90 for master’s students and 100 for doctoral students.
 For IELTS, the minimum score is 7 for master's students and 7.5 for doctoral students.

 - The School of Music does NOT accept Duo Lingo scores.

 - The School of Music requires the TOEFL or IELTS of all applicants whose native language is not English, even if you have completed a U.S. bachelor’s, master's, or doctoral degree.